PCP CAR FINANCE

 What you Pay

-The PCP loan is £10,800: However, because the car’s value at the end of the contract is £7,000 (the GMFV), you only repay the difference of £3,800 (£10,800 less £7,000) (plus interest on the £10,800) over the 36 months.
+Explained The PCP loan is £10,800: However, the GMFV of £7000 is deferred until the end of the contract.
+You only repay the difference of £3,800 (£10,800 less £7,000).

-Your options at the End of the Contract
+Your Options at the End of the Contract

 You pay £7000 to own the car or return the vehicle with nothing to pay (assuming there is no damage and you’ve kept to the agreed mileage).